Cold weather safety: How to stay safe if you’re affected by crippling power outages after an ice storm

-The National Oceanic and Atmospheric Administration says that winter storms cause about $1.9 billion in damage on average every year.
+NOAA says winter storms cause about $1.9 billion in damage on average every year.

-If severe winter weather is headed your way, like the ice storm sweeping across Texas and the mid-South, you'll want some supplies to help you if the power goes out.
+If severe winter weather is headed your way, you'll want some supplies to help you if the power goes out.

 You already know the basics: Water, canned food and a flashlight.
-But there are several other items to stash, just in case, such as back up battery for your cell phone and a manual can opener.
-Here's what to have on hand if the power goes out during a winter storm.
+But there are several other items to stash, just in case, such as a backup battery for your cell phone and a manual can opener.

-How do I use a generator safely after a power outage?
+How do I use a generator safely if the power goes out?

 When severe storms strike and the power goes out -- perhaps for an extended period -- many people and businesses will rely on generators to keep the electricity flowing.